BOSSZEUS/me/README.md

 - **User Management:** Manage personal data such as tasks, skills, qualities, and goals.
 - **AI Integration:** Future integration with an AI assistant for task and calendar management.

+## User Roles & Permissions

+The API has been configured with role-based access control to secure different parts of the application:

+- **Admin-Only Endpoints:**
+  - **Person Management:** Only admins can manage users via the `/api/persons/` endpoint.

+- **User-Only Endpoints:**
+  - **Skills, Qualities, Goals, Tasks Management:** Authenticated users can manage their own data via the `/api/skills/`, `/api/qualities/`, `/api/goals/`, and `/api/tasks/` endpoints.

+### Permission Configuration

+- **Admin:** Full access to person management.
+- **Authenticated Users:** Access to personal skills, qualities, goals, and tasks.

+This ensures that sensitive data is properly secured and only accessible by those with the correct privileges.

 ## Endpoints
 | Endpoint        | Method | Description                  |
 |-----------------|--------|------------------------------|